barbazul/1kfa/mod_guide_gm.md

 >
 > You can't just say "My character Tyrion runs up to the bad guy and
 > punches him in the head and his head goes flying off".
-> You *can* say "My character runs up to the bad guy and *tries* to punch
+> You *can* say "My character runs up to the bad guy and punches him in
-> his head hard enough to send it flying off".
-See the difference?
-When you
+> the head", then, because there's uncertainty about the outcome, and the
-> describe an action where there's some uncertainty like that, It's my job
+> degree to which Tyrion succeeds would matter in the story we're creating,
-> as the GM to say you've *triggered a move*.
-The game rules will then answer
+> it's my job as the GM to say you've *triggered a move*.
-> the question "does it happen?" and tell us if the bad guy's head actually
+> The game rules will then answer the question "does it happen?" and
-> goes flying off.
+> tell us if the bad guy's head actually goes flying off.
 >
 > When a *move is triggered*, it's time to use the cards and dice to see
 > what happens next.
 Triggering moves is a lot of fun.
 It's fun to succeed